 Lowell Milken, Founder, Milken Educator Awards

-• With the Milken Educator Awards dedicated to recognizing excellence among the few, Lowell determined to generate excellence among the many as embodied by TAP: The System for Teacher and Student Advancement, a proven research-based whole school reform model.
+· With the Milken Educator Awards dedicated to recognizing excellence among the few, Lowell determined to generate excellence among the many as embodied by TAP: The System for Teacher and Student Advancement, a proven research-based whole school reform model.
 Introduced in 1999, TAP incorporates multiple career paths; continuous job-embedded professional growth; performance-based compensation; and accountability with trained evaluators and detailed feedback for improvement.

-• The Lowell Milken Center for Unsung Heroes (LMC) encourages student-driven project based learning to discover, develop and communicate the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
+· The Lowell Milken Center for Unsung Heroes (LMC) encourages student-driven project based learning to discover, develop and communicate the stories of Unsung Heroes who have made a profound and positive difference on the course of history.
 Lowell founded LMC in partnership with 1992 Kansas Milken Educator Norman Conard.
 The LMC Hall of Unsung Heroes, based in Fort Scott, Kansas, is an interactive museum and research center attracting people of all ages.
 LMC has reached over 3,000,000 students worldwide through its online projects, educator resources and student competitions.
 The Fort Scott headquarters has welcomed visitors from all 50 states and around the world.

-• In 2011, the UCLA School of Law established the Lowell Milken Institute for Business Law and Policy (LMI) to prepare students for outstanding careers and leadership in law as well as business, government and philanthropy.
+· In 2011, the UCLA School of Law established the Lowell Milken Institute for Business Law and Policy (LMI) to prepare students for outstanding careers and leadership in law as well as business, government and philanthropy.
 The Lowell Milken Institute-Sandler Prize for New Entrepreneurs is a business plan competition offering a substantial financial prize to propel the winning business plan forward.
-LMI recently launched a focused Program on Philanthropy and Nonprofits.
+The Lowell Milken Center for Philanthropy and Nonprofits (LMPN) serves as a central hub for education, thought leadership and scholarship at a time when the generational wealth shift is transforming philanthropy and giving.

 Recognition for Lowell's groundbreaking achievements includes awards from the National Association of State Boards of Education, Horace Mann League, National Association of Secondary School Principals, Jewish Theological Seminary, Education Commission of the States, Kappa Delta Pi international honor society in the field of education, and UCLA School of Law Alumnus of the Year for Public Service.
 Chapman University and Hebrew Union College have each presented him with an honorary Doctor of Humane Letters.